Vince-1/Vince001/docs/pgbuild/html/_sources/first.rst.txt

 * However,it a repetable work for a *GATE* program to generate an event.*Pygate* offers a method to speed up the process.*Pygate* divides the task into a lot of parts,
 * then submits these parts to server.Each part of the original task will be distributed to no-wroking machine of the net by *SLurm*.Thus,we get a very high speed for *GATE* simulation.
 * Users should know the following steps to archive it:
-    1. Users should get the needed configured files by excuting this command: ``$ pygate ini ext`` .You will get the files in folder:
+    1. Users should get the needed configured files by excuting this command: ``$ pygate init ext`` .You will get the files in folder:
         * ``main.mac`` ,you get it last in the fomer.
         * ``GateMaterials.db`` ,significant file for *GATE* configuration,can't be lack.
         * ``Hits2CSV.C`` ,may needed if you want the data of *csv* format.